2018 IndyCar Series: Team changes

 Chip Ganassi Racing announced that the team will scale down to a two-car team for the first time since 2010 due to cost efficiency, with Scott Dixon remaining at the No. 9 car.
 CGR announced on October 25, 2017, that 2017 IndyCar Series Rookie of the Year Ed Jones would drive the No. 10 car in 2018, replacing Tony Kanaan.

 Team Penske also downsized to three cars, due to Hélio Castroneves moving to Team Penske's WeatherTech SportsCar Championship team from the 2018 season onwards.
 However, Castroneves returned for the 2018 Indianapolis 500 with Team Penske for a one-off appearance.

 Michael Shank Racing competed in six races in the 2018 season with driver Jack Harvey, with a technical partnership with Schmidt Peterson Motorsports.
-The team was renamed Meyer Shank Racing on April 6, 2018, after Sirius XM CEO Jim Meyer joined as a team co-owner.
+The team was renamed Meyer Shank Racing on April 6, 2018, after SiriusXM CEO Jim Meyer joined as a team co-owner.

 Carlin entered the series with two full-time Chevrolet-powered entries for the 2018 season, running ex-Chip Ganassi Racing drivers Max Chilton and Charlie Kimball.

 Harding Racing confirmed a full-time schedule with Gabby Chaves after running part-time in 2017.
 Indy Lights driver Santiago Urrutia was signed as the teams' second driver, but the team backflipped on the deal before the season started.
 Brian Barnhart was named president of the team on November 29, leaving his post as president of race operations and race director of IndyCar.
 Following the Road America round, Barnhart confirmed rumours that they wish to expand to fielding two cars as early as the latter part of the 2018 season, specifically naming Sonoma.
 He further confirmed the team was in talks with several drivers including current Indy Lights drivers.

 Lazier Partners Racing did not enter the Indianapolis 500 for the first time since 2012 due to crash damage incurred at the 2017 Indianapolis 500 by Buddy Lazier to their only car.